Ver. 8.3 (May 8, 2008): Easily Download Selected Comet and Asteroid Positions Via the Internet.

 Auxiliary Catalogs:(unzip catalogs into rtgui directory)

 • Download Messier Marathon Catalog (3k download, 11k unzipped.
 110 entries).
-Once a year, in mid to late March, is it possible to see all 110 Messier objects in a single night's marathon observing session.
-This catalog contains all of the Messier objects, in the order that you need to observe them.
+Once a year, in mid to late March, is it possible for mid-northern observers to see all 110 Messier objects in a single night's marathon observing session.
+This catalog contains all of the Messier objects, in the order that you need to observe them (whatever sets the soonest is "next"!).
+There is also a separate catalog for southern observers, with the visible M-objects ordered for their search.
 Just search for "M", and keep hitting "next"!
 (It's probably also a good idea to print out the list, for your location & time.)

 • Download Washington Double Star Catalog 1.8 Meg Download, 8.4 Meg unzipped.
 Revised Jan.
 31, 2006 for compatibility with new Search Wizard.
 Includes constellation names for every object.
 Complete WDS 2001 catalog, 84,468 entries.
 Contains virtually every visual double star known.
 Don't waste those moonlit nights - observe thousands of double stars!
 In addition to the Constellation Names, I have cross-indexed the WDS with the HR and PPM catalogs, picking up Bayer (Gam Vir) and Flamsteed (61 Cyg) designations, as well as SAO numbers, where available.
 (Entries in the original WDS catalog contain only the WDS designation, and the DM numbers, so it's hardly user-friendly.)
 Separation and magnitude of companion are given, where available.
 I know of no other catalog of double stars so complete yet easy to search.
 For more information about this catalog, see http://ad.usno.navy.mil/wds.